wikimedia/search-highlighter/README.md

   }
 ```

+The ```max_determinized_states``` option can be used to limit the complexity
+explosion that comes from compiling Lucene Regular Expressions into DFAs.
+It
+defaults to 20,000 states.
+Increasing it allows more complex regexes to take
+the memory and time that they need to compile.
+The default allows for
+reasonably complex regexes.

 The ```skip_if_last_matched``` option can be used to entirely skip highlighting
 if the last field matched.
 This can be used to form "chains" of fields only one
 of which will return a match: